 Filing bankruptcy and keeping a house is a common concern for many individuals.
 They assume they must give up most of their property to receive bankruptcy relief.
 However, that is not the case in most Chapter 7 and Chapter 13 bankruptcy cases.
+You often have options for your home in bankruptcy.
 Once they receive trusted bankruptcy advice, most people discover filing bankruptcy and keeping a house is possible.

 Keep reading to learn more about:

 - What happens if I file bankruptcy on my house?

 - If you own your home, can you file bankruptcy?

 How to File Bankruptcy and Keep My House? — Claiming Bankruptcy Exemptions

 When you file for bankruptcy relief, you are entitled to use bankruptcy exemptions to protect the equity in some property from being used to repay your unsecured creditors.
 Bankruptcy exemptions apply to a wide variety of assets, including homes, vehicles, retirement accounts, clothing, tools of the trade, government benefits, and other personal property.

 The Federal Bankruptcy Code allows states to enact state bankruptcy exemptions.
 Depending on where a person files for bankruptcy relief, that person may be required to use state bankruptcy exemptions or choose between state and federal bankruptcy exemptions.
 The protections offered by state and federal bankruptcy exemptions differ.